All Episodes

 And then he calls for a release of the hostages and an end to violence and an end to suffering.

-We're not gonna discuss the rent boys again.
+We're not going to discuss the Rent Boys again.

-Uh as to sort of explaining the reasoning for why this happened, uh one explanation is that there are um pamphlets being distributed in Rochdale by the Rochdale Friends of Palestine, which is I'm sure a group you'd all love to see more of, saying that if you lose if you vote Labour you lose your faith.
+As to sort of explaining the reasoning for why this happened, one explanation is that there are pamphlets being distributed in Rochdale by the Rochdale Friends of Palestine, which is, I'm sure, a group you'd all love to see more of, saying that if you vote Labor, you lose your state.

 Look at that image at the bottom.